-Peru is one of the few countries that has a large pantry of natural supplies, capable of preventing illnesses, alleviating all kinds of ailments and even gradually curing various chronic diseases.
-All these Peruvian medicinal plants, many from the Peruvian Amazon, have been surprising the world for the multiple benefits it offers the body.
+Peru is one of the few countries that have a large pantry of natural supplies, capable of preventing illnesses, alleviating all kinds of ailments, and even gradually curing various chronic diseases.
+All these Peruvian medicinal plants, many from the Peruvian Amazon, have been surprising the world with the multiple benefits it offers the body.
 Peruvian medicinal plants are proof of this, several have reached high international demand for being considered as new natural alternatives to alleviate pain or discomfort that affects health.

 The flora of Peru for its multiple ecological floors and ecosystems allows having more than 20,000 plant species, they constitute approximately 8% of the total existing on Earth; a large part of these plants are found in the Peruvian Amazon or the east, some of them have not even been botanically determined so far.

 Some tours in Peru, where you can find this plants are: 4 day Inca Trail Tour, 2 day Inca Trail, Machu Picchu 3 day hike, 2 day Inca Trail with camping, One day Inca Trail, Lares Trek to Machu Picchu, Choquequirao to Machu Picchu Trek, Choquequirao Trek 4 Days, Choquequirao Trek 5 Days.